Hyvä Theme is Now Open Source: What This Means for Magento Community - Mageplaza

 Injection:

-Dependency Injection is made of four following parts:
+Dependency Injection is made up of following four parts:

 Magento 2 DI can be implemented in 2 ways:

-Factory is another essential aspect among other Magento 2 design patterns.
+The factory is another essential aspect of Magento 2 design patterns.
 The Factory design pattern in Magento 2 is a non-injectable object that enables the instantiation of representative objects for entities.
 The Object Manager and business code instantiate it.
 Magento automatically generates the Factory (located in the “generated” folder) with this type:

 Ex: Magento\Catalog\Block\Product\ImageFactory